"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …Run-down factories, filthy sidewalks and decrepit warehouses…,

-…all in winter with brown skies and bare trees…
+…all in winter with moody skies and bare trees…

 …dirty, crimey Big City…